tisztamo/js-training/language.md

 ![roots output](img/map1.png "roots output")

-.smallab[Create an array of loggers for the levels "debug", "log", "warn" and "error", without writing more than 3 parentheses!
+.smallab[Create an array of loggers for the levels "debug", "log", "warn" and "error", without writing more than three parentheses!
 Example: ]

 ```
 log[0]("Now we understand closures.");